Capital One Shopping Review – Terrific for Bargain HuntersCash Back

 What Is Capital One Shopping?

-Capital One Shopping is a free website, app, and browser extension that helps users save money with a combination of price comparison data, coupons, and cash back rewards.
+Capital One Shopping is a free website, app, and browser extension that helps users save money with a combination of price comparison data, coupons, and rewards.

 Launched in 2016 as Wikibuy, the platform was acquired by banking giant Capital One in 2018, and rebranded as Capital One Shopping.

-Like Rakuten and others, Capital One Shopping allows users to earn cash back when shopping through the links they provide.
+Like Rakuten and others, Capital One Shopping allows users to earn rewards when shopping through the links they provide, rewards that they can redeem for gift cards.

-Like Honey, Capital One will search for and attempt to use coupon codes on shopping websites to save you even more money.
+Capital One will search for and attempt to use the best available coupon codes on shopping websites to save you even more money.

 Another unique feature this tool provides is comparing the price of the items you shop for against other retailers.
 If a cheaper price is found, you will be alerted.